BlockScience/PocketSimulationModel/README.md

 ## State

 The state can be seeded with different starting state representations so that for example one might test the impacts of starting with few servicers versus many.

+## Cloud Running

+- The container must be built with docker build . -t pocketsimulation --platform linux/x86_64